Published on Brock University (http://brocku.ca)

 The first overpayment that occurs on your account is non-payable and will not affect your future eligibility for OSAP funding.
 Any additional overpayments must be paid in full to The National Student Loan Service Centre before any other OSAP funding will be distributed.

 If you have received a Statement of Loan Overpayment letter and would like further information about the overpayment, please contact the Student Awards and Financial Aid Office.
-Our office is located on the 4th floor of the Schmon Tower and our office hours are Monday-Thursday, 8:30am-12:00pm and 1:00pm-4:30pm and Friday 9:00am-12:00pm and 1:00pm-4:30pm.
+Our office is located on the 4th floor of the Schmon Tower and our office hours are Monday-Friday, 8:30am-12:00pm and 1:00pm-4:30pm.

 If you would like to repay a loan overpayment, please contact the National Student Loan Service Centre at 1-888-815-4514.
 Once you have re-paid your overpayment, be sure to have the National Student Loans Service Centre fax a receipt of the payment to the Student Awards and Financial Aid Office at (905) 688-3051.